SoftwareImpacts/SIMPAC-2023-33/README.md

 The output size per step is in the range of some dozen megabytes.
 Sensible simulations in 3D require large memory resources and therefore need to be run on distributed systems.
 Hundreds of cores can be kept busy for many hours or days.
-The output size quickly amounts to dozens of gigabytes for just a single state.
+The output size quickly amounts to dozens or hundreds of gigabytes for just a single state.

+Some scaling tests are shown in the [paper](https://arxiv.org/abs/2109.08121).

+If the output is in binary form, the size can be easily calculated.
+Per step it is the number of grid points times six (the number of field components) times 8 bytes.

 ### Note on the output analysis